googoogajoob/yii-word-frequency/README.md

 * The list can be sorted by the token frequency

 ###Existing Data
-The assets directory of this extension is where this class looks for blacklists, whitelists andypotter substitution lists.
+The assets directory of this extension is where this class looks for blacklists, whitelists and substitution lists.
 This can be specified by altering the value of the property $extensionAssetUrl.
 This assets directory should not be confused with the Yii assets directory which contain CSS or JavaScript files among others.
-The assets for YiiWordFrequency (this class) are not required to be accesible by the browser.
+The assets for YiiWordFrequency (this class) are not required to be accessible by the browser.
 They are only needed by PHP on the server and thus can exist outside of the webroot directory.
 Delivered with this extension are four blacklists and a substitution list.
-* blackList_alphabet.txt 	- single charcters of the english alphabet
+* blackList_alphabet.txt 	- single characters of the English alphabet
 * blackList_de.txt			- German words that should not be included in a tag cloud
 * blackList_en.txt			- English words that should not be included in a tag cloud
-* blackList_umlaut.txt		- German special characters, extension to blacklist_alphabet for german texts
+* blackList_umlaut.txt		- German special characters, extension to blacklist_alphabet for German texts
 * punctuation_en.php		- substitution list for elimination punctuation characters

-Additional examples of blacklists, whitelists and subsitutionlists can be fgound in the tests/fixtures directory of this extension.
+Additional examples of blacklists, whitelists and subsitutionlists can be found in the tests/fixtures directory of this extension.

 ###Usage
 There are four operational phases when using objects of this class
-* Initialization - create objext and specify all sources, filtering lists and additional options
+* Initialization - create object and specify all sources, filtering lists and additional options
 * Accumulate the token for the specified sources
 * Perform filtering options
 * Generate the token frequency list

-After creation and speicification the accumulation must take place.
+After creation and specification the accumulation must take place.
 Generation of the list must also be done last.
 The filtering options offer flexibility.
 They can be formed in differing orders.
 Blacklists, for example, may have a different effect on the list of tokens, if a substitution was performed beforehand.
-Dates of the format 12/07/2014 could be eliminated by replacing the slash with empty text and then removing umeric items.
+Dates of the format 12/07/2014 could be eliminated by replacing the slash with empty text and then removing numeric items.
 Or, optionally, they could be removed with regular expression.
-In order to accomodate all the possibilities and flexibility for the filtering options.
+In order to accommodate all the possibilities and flexibility for the filtering options.
 The filtering methods must be explicitly called for the object.
 If filtering options have been defined but the filter is not been called a warning will be given during the generation phase.
 Also the filtering methods are chainable so that all the necessary calls to the object can